JuliaDynamics/NetworkDynamics.jl/docs/src/initialization.md

 ## Component-wise Initialization
 In contrast to full-system initialization the goal of component-wise initialization is to find a valid initial condition for a single component first, given a network coupling.

-This can be useful in cases, where there are nontrivial internal dynamics and states within a single vertex or edge.
+This can be useful in cases where there are nontrivial internal dynamics and states within a single vertex or edge.
-The idea of component-wise initialization is to find internal states which match a given "network coupling" (fixed inputs and outputs).
+The idea of component-wise initialization is to find internal states that match a given "network coupling" (fixed inputs and outputs).

 ### Mathematical Meaning
 According to the [Mathematical Model](@ref) of NetworkDynamics.jl, a component forms an "input-output-system" of the form